caseyg/awesome/TOPICS.md

 ## agi

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - screenpipe turns your computer into a personal AI that knows everything you've done. record. search. automate. all local, all private, all yours.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do

 ## computer-vision

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - screenpipe turns your computer into a personal AI that knows everything you've done. record. search. automate. all local, all private, all yours.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do

 *   [different-ai/obsidian-ava](https://github.com/different-ai/obsidian-ava) - Quickly format your notes with ChatGPT in Obsidian

 ## ml

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - screenpipe turns your computer into a personal AI that knows everything you've done. record. search. automate. all local, all private, all yours.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do

 *   [jukedeck/nottingham-dataset](https://github.com/jukedeck/nottingham-dataset) - Cleaned version of the Nottingham dataset

 ## multimodal

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - screenpipe turns your computer into a personal AI that knows everything you've done. record. search. automate. all local, all private, all yours.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do

 ## query-params